 RESPONSIBILITY ~ Each supervisee remains responsible for their work, whereas the supervisor bears a responsibility to that work.
 My responsibility as a supervisor involves me paying my supervisees' work the attention it deserves; supporting and encouraging their endeavours; and questioning and challenging when appropriate in order to facilitate good practice and further their professional development.

 RELATIONSHIP ~ The key to effective supervision, as with effective counselling & therapy, is the relationship between the two parties.
 Effective supervision requires trust, confidence and mutual regard.
 Although we might wish to feel these qualities they have to be tested over time for them to really grow and take root.
 Any doubts that may arise on either side need to be talked about and each party to supervision bears a responsibility to bring these to the fore.

 BOUNDARIES ~ My own supervisor is a trusted and highly experienced colleague, Janet Greenwood, who lives in Hadfield, near Glossop.
 I am also a member of a three-person supervision group of experienced practitioners which meets once a month for two hours.
 Those are the contexts in which I discuss and monitor my work.

 FEES ~ Currently £68 per 1.5 hours of face-to-face supervision in Holmfirth.
-During the on-going Covid 19 pandemic I am happy and able to provide supervision via Skype or telephone, when geographical distance makes face-to-face supervision unrealistic, and in the current coronarvirus crisis.
+During the on-going Covid 19 pandemic I am happy and able to provide supervision via ZOOM or Skype, when geographical distance makes face-to-face supervision unrealistic, and in the current coronarvirus crisis.